 We live in exciting and changing times.
 The range of options available for young people to follow in their life and careers are many, diverse and varied.
 Making an informed choice is important and the Padua College Careers Team is well placed to assist our students, with a wide collection of information and resources that are available to students, staff, and parents.
 Students are encouraged to research career areas of interest and develop research skills that will assist them in the future.
 Careers Team members are always there to lend a hand and provide professional and informed advice when needed.

 It is the aim of the Careers Team to meet with every Year 12 and Year 10 student to develop a pathways plan.
-This process involves identification of each student’s interests and abilities, planning for Year 11 and 12 programs, and organising for the transition from school to further training, education or work.
+This process involves the identification of each student’s interests and abilities, planning for Year 11 and 12 programs, and organising for the transition from school to further training, education, or work.

 Held in July in the lead up to tertiary application dates through Victorian Tertiary Admissions Centre (VTAC) and Victorian Certificate of Education (VCE), Victorian Certificate of Applied Learning (VCAL), and Vocational Education and Training (VET) subject selections, ECaT night is an important evening for students and parents to attend.
 On this night staff from TAFE, Universities, private colleges and Defence Forces provide information and advice for attendees.
 Students will also receive important information on Padua College subject areas and Year 11 and 12 programs.